wzulfikar/lifelog/programming/buildingnew_feature_what_i_used_to_do_md.md

     `artisan make:event UserLoginSucceed`
 - Create the console
 `php artisan make:console UserLogin --command user:login`
-- Put neccessary code for login there
+- Put neccessary code for login there, including the trigger for event UserLoginSucceed
 - When I want to login a user from UserController, I'll:

 ```php